Today Author Diego D. Lomax shares his success story of how he overcame doubt and dyslexia to finish his manuscript.

 I think it was this lack of confidence in my skills which is why I never took the craft any further as I always thought I was never good enough; writing wasn’t a thing for people like me.

 In my twenties working at another dead-end job, doing twelve-hour nights at a plastic box factory, I kept myself from going crazy with boredom by writing in my head.
 A had a kernel of an idea come to mind one day about a final battle: six verse six million.
-From that, I worked backwards.
+From that, I worked backward.
 Who were these people, how would or could they win?
 How did they get there?
 And so on.

 Another near decade past and the story just remained in my head until my last girlfriend (fed up of me moaning about wishing I was a writer but never actually doing anything about it) brought me a leather-bound notebook and laptop and told me to write.
 So, I did.

-Starting at the end and working backwards.
+Starting at the end and working backward.
 A year of planning and rough drafting and I had created my own world.
 Another year of rewrites and editing and finally I had my complete manuscript.

 It wasn’t picked up, so I gave up on it for another year.
-In that time, I took a short writing course and from which I learnt why it failed.
+In that time, I took a short writing course and from which I learned why it failed.
 Taking the advice from the coursework I revisited it and improved it greatly.
 It was a mammoth 184,000 words — far too long for a depute novel from an unknown author.